A Travel Price Comparison for United States of America Detroit vs. Berkeley for Vacations, Tours, and Honeymoons

 Which is Bigger, Detroit or Berkeley?

-Detroit is bigger, and its population is about 9.5 times larger than the population of Berkeley.
-When comparing the population of Detroit vs. Berkeley, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Detroit has a larger population, and is about 9 times larger than the population of Berkeley.
+When comparing the sizes of Detroit and Berkeley, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 When is the best time to visit Detroit or Berkeley?